 NAMI Indiana also facilitates the CIT Indiana Coordinator Network, an advisory committee pursuant to I.C.
 5-2-21.2-6(2) made up of local CIT coordinators across Indiana as well as representatives from NAMI Indiana, DMHA, ILEA, and researchers from IU and ISU.
 We meet every-other month to support each other and promote best practices in mental health policing and crisis intervention.

 MISSION STATEMENT: Our mission at the CIT Indiana Coordinator Network is to support and facilitate the development, growth, and success of Crisis Intervention Teams throughout Indiana.

 VISION STATEMENT: A person experiencing a mental health and/or substance use disorder crisis will receive a safe and empathetic response and access to care with a focus on recovery.

 “CIT is a must for departments in order to start to change not only the stigma and culture of mental illness concerns, but the culture of law enforcement.” -Sergeant Lance Dardeen- IMPD

 “We had 23 students representing nine area agencies.
 It was also a great bridge builder with other community partners.” -Brett Clark- Hendricks County Sheriff

 “I have personally experienced the trust established when CIT officers utilize a compassionate response to individuals in crisis.
-Such responses result in safer interactions and reduces liability for the agency.” -Cpl.
-James Ballard, CFI, Goshen Police Department Community, Mental Health, & Homeless Outreach Liaison (Elkhart Police Department, Retired)
+Such responses result in safer interactions and reduces liability for the agency.” -James Ballard, CFI, Goshen Police Department Community, Mental Health, & Homeless Outreach Liaison (Elkhart Police Department, Retired)

 CIT Indiana at a Glance